LouisFaure/scFates/README.md

 Spatiotemporal structure of cell fate decisions in murine neural crest.
 Science, 364(6444).

-if you are using ElPiGraph, please cite :
+if you are using ElPiGraph, please cite:

     Albergante, L., Mirkes, E. M., Chen, H., Martin, A., Faure, L., Barillot, E., … Zinovyev, A. (2020).
     Robust And Scalable Learning Of Complex Dataset Topologies Via Elpigraph.
     Entropy, 22(3), 296.

 Code for preprocessing has been translated from R package pagoda2, if you use any of these functions (`scf.pp.batch_correct` & `scf.pp.find_overdispersed`), please cite:

     Nikolas Barkas, Viktor Petukhov, Peter Kharchenko and Evan Biederstedt (2021). pagoda2: Single Cell Analysis and Differential Expression.
 R package version 1.0.2.

 Palantir python tool provides a great dimensionality reduction method, which usually lead to consitent trees with scFates, if use `scf.pp.diffusion`, please cite:

     Manu Setty and Vaidotas Kiseliovas and Jacob Levine and Adam Gayoso and Linas Mazutis and Dana Pe'er (2019) Characterization of cell fate probabilities in single-cell data with Palantir.
     Nature Biotechnology

 Installation
 ============